 Remember that a word will be looked up in the dictionary first, and NUMBER will attempt to convert it only if the dictionary search fails.
 This enables the user to define commonly used literals (such as 0 and 1) as CONSTANTs, thus saving space in definitions.
-As a side benefit, you may define any kind of word with a "numeric" name ... for example, a precesses 1950 coordinates to current positions.
+As a side benefit, you may define any kind of word with a "numeric" name ... for example, a precession routine might define 1950.0 to be a verb which precesses 1950 coordinates to current positions.